trustoverip/TechArch/spec.md

 The requirements for the ToIP Trust Spanning Protocol are defined in [Section 8](#8-the-toip-trust-spanning-protocol).

 ### 7.4 Layer 3: Trust Tasks

+Many applications may require more complex trust-building functions than the minimal set offered directly by the ToIP Trust Spanning Protocol.
+When one of these functions is reusable across multiple contexts that are separated in time, space, or perspective, we call it a Trust Task.
+Trust Tasks can be standardized as their own higher-level protocols at Layer 3 of the ToIP stack.

+A Layer 3 Trust Task Protocol MUST communicate either over the Layer 2 ToIP Trust Spanning Protocol or over another Layer 3 Trust Task Protocol for all communications related to trust establishment between Endpoint Systems.
+[REQ L3.1] This is directly analogous to how TCP and UDP communicate over IP, and how HTTP communicates over TCP.
+A Layer 3 Trust Task MAY use other protocols, but only for other purposes (since short-circuiting Layer 2 when establishing trust with other Endpoint Systems would undermine the trust guarantees of the ToIP stack).
+[REQ L3.2]

+Note that because Confidentiality and Privacy are optional for the Layer 2 ToIP Trust Spanning Protocol, the following requirement applies: A Layer 3 Trust Task Protocol intended to communicate private data SHOULD support Confidentiality and Privacy.
+[REQ L3.3]

+There can be as many Trust Tasks Protocols as are needed by Layer 4 Trust Applications.
+Some examples of Trust Tasks include:

+  - Human authentication (as opposed to cryptographic authentication performed at Layer 2), including biometric authentication
+  - Exchanges of verifiable credentials (issue, request, offer, present, revoke)
+  - Provisioning, updating, and verification of digital identities
+  - Consent management
+  - Requesting and signing of digital documents
+  - Secure messaging
+  - Secure data sharing
+  - Digital payment or value exchange in any form
+  - Digital auctions
+  - Digital notaries

 ### 7.5 Layer 4: Trust Applications

 ## 8. The ToIP Trust Spanning Protocol